vmware-tanzu/tanzu-dev-portal/content/guides/test-doubles/index.md

 });
 ```

 Now you know that the `payroll` dependency will return `4000` for the monthly income and the `settings` will return `0.12` for the contribution percentage.
-So now you be assured that the `compute401KContribution()` function should multiply those two values together and return `480`.
+So now you can be assured that the `compute401KContribution()` function should multiply those two values together and return `480`.

 ### Notes